littlefs-project/littlefs/DESIGN.md

 managing a robust filesystem resilient to power loss on devices with limited RAM and ROM.

-The embedded systems the littlefs is targeting are usually 32bit microcontrollers with around 32Kbytes of RAM and 512Kbytes of ROM.
-These are often paired with SPI NOR flash chips with about 4Mbytes of flash storage.
+The embedded systems the littlefs is targeting are usually 32 bit microcontrollers with around 32KB of RAM and 512KB of ROM.
+These are often paired with SPI NOR flash chips with about 4MB of flash storage.

 Flash itself is a very interesting piece of technology with quite a bit of nuance.
 Unlike most other forms of storage, writing to flash requires two